iiasa/GLOBIOM-G4M-link/README.md

 Open `GLOBIOM-G4M-link.Rmd` in RStudio and, read the instructions contained in the notebook, and run the chunks.
 Typically, you will run the chunks in first-to-last order, but if a chunk fails, you may need to re-run it.

+When you run the notebook, the output HTML file (`GLOBIOM-G4M-link.nb.html`) in your working tree will be updated.